KPIs

 6–12 Hectares of Ecosystem Restored per km

-Each kilometer of Tripod deployment enables large-scale mangrove and riparian ecosystem restoration, strengthening natural coastal buffers and enhancing long-term resilience.
+Each kilometer of Tripot deployment enables large-scale mangrove and riparian ecosystem restoration, strengthening natural coastal buffers and enhancing long-term resilience.

 • Rebuilds natural wave and storm-surge protection systems